robinshi007/cx-tasks/README.md

 ## Tools

 - Sketch: for icon and page design use.
-- NeoVim: for doc and code editing.
+- NeoVim&VsCode: for doc and code editing.
 - iTerm2&Tmux: for terminal management.
 - Git&Github: for doc and code version management.
 - Chrome browser: for webapp test by manual.